Aircraft: Jet aircraft

 Compared to engines using propellers, jet engines can provide much higher thrust, higher speeds and, above about 40000 ft, greater efficiency.

 Rotorcraft

 Although some rotorcraft, such as rotor kites, can be unpowered, most rotorcraft are powered by either piston engines or turboprops.
 Some rotorcraft, including autogyros and gyrodynes, are propelled by a conventional propeller or jet engine, with the rotor unpowered, but most modern rotorcraft have a powered rotor, allowing them to hover in place.
-Autogyros and gyrodynes are steered using a rudder, similarly to propeller and jet aircraft, and rotorcraft with powered rotors, such as helicopters, turn by adjusting the pitch of the rotor cylically, so that the rotors on one side produce more lift than the other.
-Rotorcraft with powered rotors typically need a tail rotor to counter the rotational thrust produced by the rotor, which can cause the helicopter to spin.
+Autogyros and gyrodynes are steered using a rudder, similarly to propeller and jet aircraft, and rotorcraft with powered rotors, such as helicopters, turn by adjusting the pitch of the rotor cyclically, so that the rotors on one side produce more lift than the other.
+Rotorcraft with powered rotors typically need a tail rotor to counter the rotational torque produced by the rotor, which can cause the helicopter to spin.

 Design and construction

 The key parts of an aircraft are generally divided into three categories: